hbmorrison/qmk_users_hbmorrison/readme.md

 ![Number Layer](assets/num.png)

 The `Tab` and `Shift-Tab` keys are available on the left thumb keys.
+Left and right mouse buttons are available on the right hand side, for use with a centralised trackball or trackpad.

 ## Function Key Layer